-Historically, Carlow was the primary producer of sugar beet in Ireland.
-The Irish Sugar Manufacturing Company was created in 1926 by Carlow businessman Edward Duggan, and was a landmark moment in the industrialisation of the nascent Irish State.
-In 1933 the plant was nationalised by the newly elected Fianna Fáil government.
-The government were pursuing a policy of autarky and recognised sugar manufacturing as a core national industry, creating a State-owned sugar company – Comhlucht Siúicre Éireann – with the Carlow plant as its headquarters.
+In 1926 Carlow businessman Edward Duggan created The Irish Sugar Manufacturing Company.
+It was a landmark moment in the industrialization of the nascent Irish State.
+Next, in 1933 the newly elected Fianna Fáil government nationalized the plant.
+The government was pursuing a policy of autarky and recognized sugar manufacturing as a core national industry, creating a State-owned sugar company – Comhlucht Siúicre Éireann – with the Carlow plant as its headquarters.

-The Irish Sugar Beet Factory in Carlow was the first of its kind in Ireland and for decades, the sugar plant was the cornerstone of the local economy.
+What`s more, the Irish Sugar Beet Factory in Carlow was the first of its kind in Ireland and for decades, the sugar plant was the cornerstone of the local economy.

-Location of Carlow Sugar Factory (Strawhall Estate, Co.
+Location (Strawhall Estate, Co.
 Carlow):

-Below my photos taken in April 2021.
+Below are photos I took in April 2021.

 Below are photos from my visit to Carlow County Museum in June 2021.